davebronson/clear-hl7-net/README.md

 var helper = new EnumHelper();

 // Example using the MaritalStatus and YesNoIndicator codes
-// You must call EnumHelper.ValueToCode() to receive the actual coded string for a given enum value pidSegment.MaritalStatus = new CodedWithExceptions { Identifier = helper.ValueToCode(MaritalStatus.Married) };
+// You must call EnumHelper.EnumToCode() to receive the actual coded string for a given enum value pidSegment.MaritalStatus = new CodedWithExceptions { Identifier = helper.EnumToCode(MaritalStatus.Married) };
-pidSegment.MultipleBirthIndicator = helper.ValueToCode(YesNoIndicator.No);
+pidSegment.MultipleBirthIndicator = helper.EnumToCode(YesNoIndicator.No);
 ```

 ## Anything Else?